Leveraging the Power of the Cloud with Cisco SD-WAN

 An Overview of Cisco SD WAN

-The popularity of software defined networking systems can be attributed to their ability to separate the data and the control plane.
+The popularity of software-defined networking systems can be attributed to their ability to separate the data and the control plane.
 The data plane shows the data is moving in the network while the control panel lets you control the path of each data type.
-Cisco SD-WAN takes this technology to the next level by customizing the networking product to deliver a comprehensive SDN tool that lets you efficiently monitor and manage the network data while orchestrating processes and optimizing the entire network performance of the infrastructure.
+Cisco SD-WAN takes this technology to the next level by customizing the networking product to deliver a comprehensive SDN tool.
+It will let you efficiently monitor and manage the network data while orchestrating processes and optimizing the entire network performance of the infrastructure.

 The control plane of Cisco SD-WAN is called vSmart– considered the core component of the system.
-This amazing feature enables administrators to centralize network management so that they can easily view entire network operations from a single dashboard.
+This amazing feature enables administrators to centralize network management.
+With the help of this, they can easily view entire network operations from a single dashboard.
 Be it authentication of devices that join the network, facilitating communication between vEdges based on predefined network policies or configuring general networking policies, vSmart does a great job in managing the network topology, levering the Overlay Management protocol.

 vEdge is the component that runs network policies via vSmart to facilitate data communication within the network. vEdge can be a physical or a virtual router.
 Based on the policies, it creates LAN connections via interior or exterior gateway protocols such as BGP and OSPF.
 It can also create a connection with the MPLS provider.
 It maintains a seamless connection with vSmart panels and forwards data packets based on the vSmart instructions.

-vManage is the management, and main, component of SD-WANthat offers a GUI-based dashboard wherein administrators can easily get clear insights into key network metrics and proactively make updates to network configurations.
+vManage is the management and a main, component of SD-WAN that offers a GUI-based dashboard.
+In that administrators can easily get clear insights into key network metrics and proactively make updates to network configurations.
 From a single pane, administrators can create policies, perform operations, such as code updates, and manage all network devices with ease. vSmart and vEdge configuration templates can be created and managed from vManage.
 Troubleshooting becomes easy as you check the DPI and cFlow information from a single dashboard.

 vBond is the SD-WAN component that orchestrates network processes.
 It performs validation of the authenticity of vEdge routers and vSmart controllers while facilitating authenticated connections between them.
 Before connecting with vSmartcontrollers, vEdge routers connect temporarily to vBond.